A Brownian particle in a microscopic periodic potential: Exponential ergodicity

 \item For all $s,s'\in \Sigma$ with $H(s),H(s')\leq L$,

 \item For all $s\in \Sigma$ with $H(s)> L$,

-\end{enumerate} In the above, $\mu_{L}$ is defined to be the Lebesgue measure of the region $\{ H(s)\leq L\}\subset \Sigma$, and we have inserted this constant for convenience.
-Given any $L>0$, we can find an $\epsilon$ such that statement (i) is true by the argument in the proof of Part (1) of Proposition~\ref{BasicsOfNum} (in which the cutoff was $l=1+\sup_{x}V(x)$ rather than an arbitrary fixed $L$, but this does not change the argument).
+\end{enumerate} Given any $L>0$, we can find an $\epsilon$ such that statement (i) is true by the argument in the proof of Part (1) of Proposition~\ref{BasicsOfNum} (in which the cutoff was $l=1+2\sup_{x}V(x)$ rather than an arbitrary fixed $L$, but this does not change the argument).
+Statement (ii) follows from the extreme momentum-contractive nature of the jump rates:

+A test particle with momentum $|p'|\gg 1$ will suffer a collision after a waiting time on the order of $\frac{1}{|p'|}$, and the resulting momentum of the test particle will be concentrated around the contracted value $p'\frac{1-\lambda}{1+\lambda}$.
+Consequently, the test particle descends from arbitrarily high energy to the low energy region $ \{ H(s)\leq L\}\subset \Sigma$ in finite time.
 The statements (i) and (ii) imply that the probability of jumping into the region $\{ s \in \Sigma\,\big|\,H(s)\leq L \}$ is at least $\epsilon>0$ from any starting point.
 The statements (i) and (ii) and the fact that $\Psi_{\infty,\lambda}$ is a stationary state for the dynamics are sufficient to prove the exponential ergodicity without further reference to the dynamics at hand.
 The proof of (ii) is below, and we proceed next with the remainder of the proof.

-By (i), we have the minorization condition $\mathcal{T}_{\lambda}(s,ds')\geq h(s)\nu(ds')$ for
+By (i) we have the minorization condition $\mathcal{T}(s,ds')\geq h(s)\nu(ds')$ for